A GUIDE TO GROWING CALATHEA PLANTSLiven up indoor spaces with these colorful easy-to-grow houseplants

 Site in a draft-free area near a window that receives bright indirect light.

 Calathea thrives in conditions that simulate its native tropical habitat.
 Ideal temperatures are between 65-85 degrees F. Plants will stop growing or suffer damage if temperatures dip below 55-60 degrees F for an extended time.

 Calathea prefers moist air between 50-80 percent humidity.
 Place plants in a bathroom or increase room humidity by using a humidifier, misting the leaves, or by setting pots on a tray of pebbles filled with water.
 Don’t allow the bottom of the pot to sit in water to prevent root rot.

-Use a high quality potting mix that is well-draining, such as Ivy May Redwoods.
+Use a high quality potting mix that is well-draining.
 Calathea prefers a slightly acidic pH of around 6.5.